 Not the most experienced cyclist on the road?
 No worries!
 Road cycling trails on the Adirondack Coast vary in length and elevation, making them perfect for all ages and levels.
-Here’s what you need to know if you’re rolling out for the first time:
+First, pick the trail that feels right for you.

 Depending on where you’re going and how long you plan to be gone, you’re going to want to bring a few things.